jlecomte/ascom-oag-focuser/README.md

 * To customize the name of the device when connected to your computer, open the file `boards.txt`.
 On my system and for the version of the Seeeduino board I use, it is located at `%LOCALAPPDATA%\Arduino15\packages\Seeeduino\hardware\samd\1.8.2\boards.txt`.
 It is different for other boards.
 Then, change the value of the `usb_product` key (e.g., `seeed_XIAO_m0.build.usb_product`) to whatever you'd like.
 * Finally, connect your board to your computer using a USB cable, open the sketch file located at `Arduino_Firmware\Arduino_Firmware.ino`, and click on the `Upload` button in the toolbar.

-Some will ask why I decided to "manually" control the stepper motor instead of using the [standard `Stepper` library](https://www.arduino.cc/reference/en/libraries/stepper/) or the [popular `AccelStepper` library](https://www.arduino.cc/reference/en/libraries/accelstepper/).
-There are two reasons:

-1. I need to be able to handle incoming requests while the motor is moving, e.g., `COMMAND:FOCUSER:ISMOVING`.
-This is not possible with any of the aforementioned libraries.
-2. To save power and to prevent heat buildup (particularly important since the motor will be inside a 3D printed enclosure), I de-energize the stepper motor by setting all the pins to LOW once it has reached the desired position.
-This is also not supported by any of the aforementioned libraries, and it makes a huge difference!
-If you don't believe me, try commenting out that part of the code, and play with the firmware for a little while (you don't even need to actively move the motor).
-Then, feel how hot the motor gets...

 ## Electronic Circuit

 The electronics circuit is fairly straightforward.
 I included a Fritzing file in the `Electronics/` folder.
 Here are the schematics: